UK – Understanding Trigger Points

 - How to carry out basic “trigger points” assessment of your client

-- How to physically train a client when trigger points are suspected
+- How to physically train or rehab a client when trigger points are suspected

 - The Trigger Point Therapy Workbook: by Clair Davies, N.C.T.M.B.